FROM THE EDITOR

 What difference does it make?
 A lot.
-Language shapes perception which in turn sends a signal concerning how the being discussed should be treated.
+Language shapes perception which in turn sends a signal about how the subject at the center of discussion should be viewed, valued and treated.

-Those who exploit animals, especially for slaughter purposes, are very clever at manipulating public perception by referring to animals as inanimate objects, or “its”.
+Those who exploit animals for profit and pleasure are very clever at manipulating public perception by referring to animals as inanimate objects, or “its”.

-They also use other subtle but misleading and potentially dangerous terminology.
+They also use other subtle but misleading and often dangerous terminology.

-In the case of horses, the pro-slaughter movement use such phrases as “unwanted” horses versus “homeless” horses, and horse “processing” or “harvesting” versus horse “slaughter”.
-This is a blatant attempt to divert public attention from what they in fact do — brutally kill horses for their meat — to something that sounds less offensive, more acceptable to the human ear.
+A case in point concerning horses is the pro-slaughter movement who use such phrases as “unwanted” horses versus “homeless” horses.
+They also use the words horse “processing” or “harvesting” versus horse “slaughter”.
+This is a blatant attempt to divert public attention from the gruesome fact that they brutally kill horses for their meat for profit by using words that hopefully sound less offensive and more acceptable to the human ear.